Filter Press

 The user may specify a fraction of the wash water to bypass the filter cake.
 This amount of wash water will not be involved in the displacement of feed liquor from the filter cake and will not be used in any of the wash efficiency calculations.

-The user may specify the wash efficiency of the filter in four ways (volume based methods are only available in recent versions of Build 139):
+The user can specify the wash efficiency of the filter in four different ways, as outlined below.

 [math]\displaystyle{ R = 1 - E }[/math]